-A. Basic Total Health Insurance and HMO Option
+A. Health Insurance and HMO Option

 - The Board will pay for the full cost of Hospitalization, Medical Surgical and Major Medical Insurance for employees and their dependents, including laboratory and X-Ray exam benefits (unlimited X-Ray benefits), and a \$1,000,000 limit under the Major Medical coverage.
-Coverage includes the full cost of all hospital extras including anesthesiology.
-Under Major Medical coverage, there is a \$100 deductible after which reimbursement is at 80%.
-Employees covered by this basic health insurance coverage will not have to pay more than \$400 per year out-of-pocket under this Major Medical coverage.
-Once \$2,000 in eligible expenses is reached in any given year, Major Medical will reimburse at the rate of 100%. - Effective January 1, 1991, coverage for outpatient mental health care shall increase to thirty-five dollars (\$35.00) per session and one thousand five hundred dollars (\$1500) per year.

-- Employees shall have the option to join either a group practice HMO or an individual practice HMO.
-If the employee opts for HMO coverage for total health benefits, the Board contribution per employee shall be for no more than the cost of conventional coverage. - 4.
-The Board will pay the full cost of all insurance benefits as described in Sections A, B, C and D of this Article for any employee who retires under a state administered retirement system after twenty (20) years of service in Woodbridge, Board payment of said insurance benefits shall be made only from the age of 55 until the age of 65 of the retiree, at which time s/he will have the right to maintain the same insurance coverage at her/his expense. - 5.
+Coverage includes the full cost of all hospital extras including anesthesiology. - 2.
+Effective October 1, 1993, the surgical schedule shall be the same as the surgical schedule of the State Health Benefits Plan in effect as of October 1, 1993.
+The Major Medical deductibles shall be \$100.00 each for any two family members and \$100.00 for a single member, after which reimbursement is at 80%.
+Single or family members covered by this basic health insurance coverage will not have to pay more than \$400 per year out-of-pocket under this Major Medical coverage.
+Once \$2,000 in eligible expenses is reached in any given year, Major Medical will reimburse at the rate of 100%. - Effective October 1, 1993, a procedure for precertification of in-patient hospitalization shall be in effect. - Coverage for out-patient mental health care shall be thirty-five dollars (\$35.00) per session and one thousand five hundred dollars (\$1500) per year. - 5.
+Employees shall have the option to join either a group practice HMO or an individual practice HMO.
+If the employee opts for HMO coverage for total health benefits, the Board contribution per employee shall be for no more than the cost of conventional coverage. - 6.
+The Board will pay the full cost of all insurance benefits as described in Sections A, B, C and D of this Article for any employee who retires under a state administered retirement system after twenty (20) years of service in Woodbridge Board payment of said insurance benefits shall be made only from the age of 55 until the age of 65 of the retiree, at which time s/he will have the right to maintain the same insurance coverage at her/his expense. - 7.
 In the event a covered employee or covered retiree shall die, the Board shall continue to provide coverage for the surviving spouse.
 In the event, however, the surviving spouse shall remarry, no additional coverage shall be purchasable by the spouse.
-For example, if, upon the death of an employee or retiree the surviving spouse continues to be covered under a family coverage plan, that spouse may not purchase additional family coverage under any circumstances. - 6.
-All coverages provided shall continue in force and effect, except to the extent that they are amended by the contract language set forth in this Article.
+For example, if, upon the death of an employee or retiree the surviving spouse continues to be covered under a family coverage plan, that spouse may not purchase additional family coverage under any circumstances.

+8. All coverages provided shall continue in force and effect, except to the extent that they are amended by the contract language set forth in this Article.
 This shall not, however, restrict modifications to contract benefits which are mandated by state or federal law.
 Any compliance with the requirements of state or federal law shall be implemented immediately without the necessity of negotiations between the parties.